-MAJOR INDUSTRIAL AREAS LAND VALUES PER M 2
+MAJOR INDUSTRIAL AREAS LAND VALUES PER M

-Α В
+A В

-AREAS Unconstrained Land Constrained Land
+Unconstrained Land Constrained Land

 BRENDALE \$165.00 \$11.00

 BURPENGARY \$110.00 \$11.00

 CABOOLTURE \$110.00 \$11.00

 CLONTARF \$165.00 \$11.00

 LAWNTON \$165.00 \$11.00

 NARANGBA \$110.00 \$11.00

 - (3) Large areas of contiguous land that is to be dedicated for a Community Purpose under the Land Title Act 1994 must be provided to Council in a single allotment unless otherwise agreed by Council.
 Development with multiple stages should provide the whole connected land parcel in a single stage.
-Where contiguous land is dedicated in separate parcels, Council's valuation will be based on an area rate assuming the whole area to be dedicated. - (4) Despite the methodologies stated in clause 1 and 2 above, Council may determine that the establishment cost be determined using the methodology stated in Schedule 4 of the Charges Resolution (before and after methodology) and generally in accordance with the procedure for default method for trunk infrastructure: Land, contained in 4.1.
+Where contiguous land is dedicated in separate parcels, Council's valuation will be based on an area rate assuming the whole area to be dedicated. - (4) Despite the methodologies stated in clause 1 and 2 above, Council may determine that the establishment cost be determined using the methodology stated in Schedule 4 of the Charges Resolution (before and after methodology).